DeyunYinWIPO/Novelty_Science_Text/README.md

-# Novelty_Element
+# Measuring Novelty of Science

-Code for Measuring Novelty/Originality of all scientific publications in Web of Science Database with Word Embeddings
+This is code for paper ***Identify novel elements of knowledge with word embedding*, PLOS ONE (2023)**.
+It is created for measuring novelty/originality of all scientific publications in Web of science Database with Word Embeddings

 ## Basic info